 The code above generates the following HTML image tag:

-You can also include transformation parameters in the request, for example, to deliver a JPEG image padded to a width of 400 pixels:
+You can also include actions in the request, for example, to deliver an image padded to a width of 400 pixels:

 Cloudinary supports powerful transformations.
-You can even combine multiple transformations together as part of a single transformation request, e.g. crop an image and add a border.
-In certain cases you may want to perform additional transformations on the result of the previous transformation request.
-To do that, you can use chained transformations.
+You can even combine multiple transformation actions together as part of a single transformation request, e.g. resize an image and add a border.
+In certain cases you may want to perform additional transformations on the result of the previous transformation action.
+To do that, you can use chained transformation actions.

 The following example applies 4 chained transformations: custom cropping to 300x200, fill to 130x100, rotate by 20 degrees and then scale to 50%: